thampan/ide-profiles/README.md

 This is a collection of several plugins available in github.

+## Installation
+Please read the note provided at the bottom
+Run `scripts/install.sh`

 ### files
 + `plugins.conf`
 Contains all the necessary plugins to be configured